blauwe-lucht/gitlab-nexus-cpp-conan-cmake-containers-demo/README.md

 - Add structured logging.
 - Figure out how to handle branches in the pipeline (don't upload/add suffix to version).
 - Add test coverage.
-- Figure out where the gitlab-runner 403s come from in the log.
-I'm getting these with GitLab 16, 17 and 18.
-- Upgrade to GitLab 17.
+- Figure out why the idle runner is not responding to job requests (may because of invalid runners?).
 - Add appropriate extensions to the devcontainers (cmaketools, Ansible, ...).
 - Add appropriate build actions to the devcontainers.
 - Add fibonacci-cmdline project.